rba100/jlite/README.md

 The second argument to `instantiate` and `dataRefresh` supplies the parameters for the templated element.
 It can be an object, string or number.

-The following attributes are supported.
+To reference those parameters on template elements the following attributes are supported.

 | Attribute | Purpose |
 | --------- | ------- |